angular/angular/tools/manual_api_docs/blocks/switch.md

 ## Description

 The `@switch` blocks displays content selected by one of the cases matching against the conditional expression.
-The value of the conditional expression is compared to the case expression using the `===` operator.
+The value of the conditional expression is compared to the case expressions using the `===` operator.

+You may provide multiple case expressions in a single `@case` block by separating each case by `;`.

 The `@default` block is optional and can be omitted.
 If no `@case` matches the expression and there is no `@default` block, nothing is shown.